jacobbart298/sycococopy/README.md

 ### Synchronisation and Communication between Coroutines in Concurrent Python

 Welcome to the codebase of our Bachelor thesis project at the Open University in the Netherlands.
-With this project we provide a Python framework that can be used to monitor the communication between coroutines at runtime.
+With this project we provide a run-time framework based on the theory of multiparty session types that can be used to verify message passing between coroutines.

 ## Description
-The SyCoCoCoPy framework can be used as a debugging tool to verify if the communication between coroutines in a concurrent Python program runs as described in a given specification.
+The SyCoCoCoPy framework can be used as a debugging tool to verify whether the communication between coroutines in a concurrent Python program adheres to a given specification.
 The specification can be written in a Python-like syntax, which is described below.

-If a communication occurs outside of the specification, the framework will end the asyncio Event loop with an IllegalTransitionException and the executed communication messages plus the violating message will be printed to the console for further evaluation.
+If a communication operation occurs outside of the specification, the framework will end the asyncio event loop with an IllegalTransitionException and the communication history plus the violating message will be printed to the console for further evaluation.

-At this stage, the error should be corrected by revising either the implementation, or the provided specification.
+At this stage, the error should be corrected by revising either the implementation or the provided specification.

 ## Installation
-Before running the program, please install the framework with the following command:
+Before running the program, please install the framework with the following command from the sycococopy folder:

 ```
 py -m pip install -e .
 ```

-This ensures that the packages are correctly recognized.
+This ensures that the packages are correctly recognised.

 ## Usage as drop-in library for asyncio
-The framework requires a specification that defines the roles and describes the allowed order of communication between those roles.
+The framework requires a specification that defines the roles and the communication protocol between those roles.
 Create a specification (as described below) and save it as a .txt file.

 The library can be used as a drop-in replacement for the asyncio library within existing Python programs.
 Instead of importing asyncio, simply import the instrumentation as asyncio.
 The required imports are then: